-- enquiring of management and those charged with governance, including obtaining and reviewing supporting documentation relating to the Chief Constable of Gwent Police and the Gwent Police Pension Fund policies and procedures concerned with: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations. - considering as an audit team how and where fraud might occur in the financial statements and any potential indicators of fraud.
-As part of this discussion, I identified potential for fraud in the following areas: revenue recognition, posting of unusual journals and bias when calculating accounting estimates; and - obtaining an understanding of the Chief Constable of Gwent Police's framework of authority as well as other legal and regulatory frameworks that the Chief Constable of Gwent Police operates in, focusing on those laws and regulations that had a direct effect on the financial statements or that had a fundamental effect on the operations of the Chief Constable of Gwent Police
+• Enquiring of management, the Chief Constable of Gwent and his head of internal audit and those charged with governance, including obtaining and reviewing supporting documentation relating to the Chief Constable of Gwent and the Gwent Police Pension Fund policies and procedures concerned with:

+- identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations. - Considering as an audit team how and where fraud might occur in the financial statements and any potential indicators of fraud.
+As part of this discussion, I identified potential for fraud in the following areas: revenue recognition, posting of unusual journals and bias when calculating accounting estimates; - Obtaining an understanding of the Chief Constable of Gwent and the Gwent Police Pension Fund's framework of authority as well as other legal and regulatory frameworks that the Chief Constable of Gwent operates in, focusing on those laws and regulations that had a direct effect on the financial statements or that had a fundamental effect on the operations of the Chief Constable of Gwent and the Gwent Police Pension Fund.